wildwinter/Ink-Localiser/README.md

 ![Generated Origin JSON File](docs/demo-origins.png) (This last one is handy for toolchains or debugging.)

+### PO Support

+It can also produce industry-standard PO/POT files for use with translation tools like Poedit, Weblate, or Crowdin.
+A POT template file is generated fresh each run, while per-language PO files are merged to preserve existing translations.

 ## Command-Line Tool

 This is a command-line utility with a few arguments.
 A few simple examples: